MCT-master/mct-master.github.io/_posts/2019-10-10-Portal-Flowchart.md

 # LoLa and Midas chart

-The routing and interplay between the LoLa pc with the RME soundcard and the Midas mixer is often the source of trouble in our portal.
-Therefore, we feel that it is necessary to take extra measures to understand this specific relatioship through another flowchart!
+The routing and interplay between the LoLa PC with an RME soundcard and the Midas mixer is often the source of trouble in our portal.
+Therefore, we felt that extra measures, in the form of another flowchart, was needed to highlight this relationship.

 Eventually, (we hope and pray) we might have a system that begins with an overhead mic directly to LoLa or Zoom, and use a breakout cable to pass Oslo inputs through the Midas mixer when we need it.
 Having a well-funtioning setup with as few wires, sliders, or settings to configure is the current dream for Gaute at least.